 Children's System of Care program provides a wide array of community and home-based services and supports to youth and their families.
-Services are available to youth who are experiencing significant emotional, psychological or behavioral problems that are interfering with their well-being, and their families, utilizing a multi-agency team approach.
+Services are available to youth who are experiencing significant emotional, psychological or behavioral problems that are interfering with their wellbeing, and their families, utilizing a multi-agency team approach.
 Referrals are made through SYBH Youth and Family Services through YCAT for Yuba County residents.

-Victor Community Support Services (VSCC) delivers mental health and family support services in the homes, schools and communities in which people live.
-VCSS delivers programs ranging from prevention and early intervention programs to highly intensive home-based services designed to prevent residential and other institutional placements.
-VCSS is focused on empowering people of all ages to build upon their strengths and capacities to address the problems and needs they have within their lives.
-Each of the service sites within this organization share common goals and a treatment philosophy grounded in the belief that children need families, and that support should be provided in the communities where they live and attend school.
-VCSS offers a multitude of services to a very extensive list of target populations residing in the communities they serve.
-Some of the many services include: Wraparound, Specialty Mental Health Services, Therapeutic Behavioral Services, Foster Care Assessment and Treatment, Juvenile Justice Assessment and Treatment, 0-5 Services, Co-Occurring Disorders Treatment, Prevention and Early Intervention, and School-Based Services.
+Up until December 31, 2018, Victor Community Support Services (VSCC) delivered mental health and family support services in the homes, schools and communities in which people live.
+VCSS delivered programs ranging from prevention and early intervention programs to highly intensive home-based services designed to prevent residential and other institutional placements.
+VCSS offered a multitude of services to a very extensive list of target populations residing in the communities they serve.
+Some of the services provided in Yuba County included: Specialty Mental Health Services, Therapeutic Behavioral Services, and 0-5 Services.
 VCSS has a comprehensive array of Evidence Based Practices as the foundation for its wide variety of community-based mental health services and strives to help children and their families succeed in their home and school environments.
-Additionally, Yuba County CWS and Probation have contracted with VCSS to facilitate Child Family Team meetings.
-Child Family Teams are a requirement under the Continuum of Care Reform.